Aligning ourselves: human-centered design thinking

 However, that need for alignment at the start of the journey is too often confused with a need to maintain alignment thru the journey.
 Particularly with projects this is not good.
 Strong alignment over the project gets caught up in ideas of leadership, management, timekeeping, meeting attendance, convergence and group think.
 All of these can be damaging when too strongly applied.
 Diversity and divergence cannot thrive when uniformity and convergence are applied in all places, at all times for all people.

 The key point here is to spend more time at the start ensuring people feel a shared sense of being together and then progressively let go.
-In one book on Mesolithic societies, it is interesting how leadership was an intervention, a momentary role not a permanent position or structure.
-Using power temporarily to align people is good.
-Using power permanently to control people is not.
+In one book on Mesolithic societies, it is interesting how leadership was an intervention; a momentary role not a permanent position or structure.
+Using authority temporarily to align people is good.
+Using authority permanently to control people is not.

 I help design tactile maps with blind people.
 How humans think about maps and journeys is hugely important to me.
 Last year’s book Wayfinding by Michael Bond was very good on ideas about how humans think about maps, move and get lost.
 It was also useful for pointing out that the cognitive maps we make for physical journeys are the same kinds of map we make for all information we encounter.
 Wayfinding is the basis for embodied learning.